QuantEcon/lecture-source-py/source/rst/perm_income_cons.rst

-A "borrowers and Lenders" Closed Economy
+A "Borrowers and Lenders" Closed Economy
 ----------------------------------------

 When we set :math:`y_{-1} = y_{-2} = 0` and :math:`b_0 =0` in the